getsentry/sentry-dotnet/CONTRIBUTING.md

 * Install the .NET SDKs
 * Install PowerShell
+* Install Xcode
 * Restore workloads with `dotnet workload restore` (needs `sudo` on a Mac)
-* To quickly get up and running, you can just run `dotnet build Sentry.sln`
+* To quickly get up and running, you can just run `dotnet build SentryNoMobile.slnf` (you're skipping the mobile targets)
 * To run a full build in Release mode and test, before pushing, run `./build.sh` or `./build.cmd`

 ## Dependencies